New Chromium based WhatsApp consumes more RAM than UWP WhatsApp

 How does the old WhatsApp perform?

 It’s a night and day difference between the old and new app.
 Windows Latest already demonstrated the stark difference in memory consumption between the old and new WhatsApp versions.
-The new one climbed to 3GB memory consumption during peak activity, while the old one rarely touched the 1GB mark.
+The new one reached a 3GB memory consumption during peak activity, while the old one rarely exceeded the 1GB mark.

 running UWP whatsapp edition on windows 11

-I tested it for a long time, communicating with my colleagues, and there wasn’t any spike in resource usage.
-The app rose to the 400 MB memory usage mark only when I viewed status (mostly videos).
-Viewing them again kept it under 300 MB.
+I tested it for a long time, communicating with my colleagues, and there wasn’t any spike in resource usage when using old WhatsApp.
+The old app jumped to the 400 MB memory usage mark only when I viewed status (mostly videos).
+I revisited those videos, and WhatsApp RAM usage dropped to 300mb, as the old app is good at caching.

 whatapp uwp memory use